Updated February 7, 2022

 If you are a landlord, then you know that collecting rent is one of the most fundamental and important aspects of your role as the owner of Baltimore rental property.
 Unfortunately, as a Maryland property management provider, we know it is also one of the details that often feels out of your control—especially right now.

 Some investors may think that the only option a landlord has is to evict their tenants when they fail to deliver rent on time.
-However, as an expert in Maryland property management, we know that this simply isn't true.
+However, as an expert in Maryland property management services, we know that this simply isn't true.
 More often than not, renters want to be able to make their payments on time.
 Reliable renters know that late or missing payments and evictions can damage their credit—and their future.

 COVID-19 has not helped anyone: landlords, your residents, or the brave workers on the frontlines.
 Renters across the nation are watching their paychecks disappear as they default on rent payments.
 Although most landlords have some process in place to screen for good tenants, a pandemic is something neither party likely planned for—especially concerning your available finances.